loiccattani/kaplay-loquace/README.md

 #### Basics and terminology

-Loquace is implemented in a way to be familiar with Ren'Py or Monogatari user
+Loquace is implemented in a way to be familiar with Ren'Py or Monogatari users.

 Terminology:
 - statement: a dialog line (can include commands, a character key and expression)